aws-samples/hpc-applications/README.md

 We're starting with the most common HPC applications, specifically in the CAE market.  <br>
 We're also updating the list of included HPC application best practice regularly, based on your feedback.<br>
 So, feel free to request a new HPC application best practice from the [ISSUES](https://github.com/aws-samples/hpc-applications/issues) .<br>
-We will do our best to satisfay your requests.<br>
+We will do our best to satisfy your requests.<br>

 ## Security